 Each and every person is different and everyone has their own interests, whether reading is one of them or not, but there’s no denying things are changing.
 Ms. Linge calls it “the way of the world” and that things will inevitably continue to digitalize as society and technology progresses.

-“So what we have to do is examine what the advantages are, and recognize those advantages, but then we have to become critical of the disadvantages and understand what those disadvantages are, and create awareness around that,” Linge said.
+“We have to examine what the advantages are, and recognize those advantages,” said Linge.
+“But then we have to become critical of the disadvantages and understand what those disadvantages are, and create awareness around that.”